LivePersonInc/developer-center/pages/Documents/ConversationalAI/Tutorials&Guides/GettingStartedWithBotBuilding/intents.md

     <img class="fancyimage" style="width:400px" src="img/ConvoBuilder/getstartedtutorial/add_entity.png">

     {: .important}
     It is recommended that you use a unique naming convention when creating your entity name.
 This allows them to be easily identified in your training phrases.
-Commonly used conventions at LivePerson are all caps (ex: BILL) or preceding with ‘ent’ (ex: ent_bill).
+Commonly used conventions at LivePerson are all caps (e.g., BILL) or preceding with an "ent_" prefix (e.g., ent_bill).

 12. Click **Save** in the lower-right corner.